Nemo3003/wdd230/README.md

 # WDD230
 Winter 2022.
 BYU-Idaho.
-In this repository all my work for this current semester will be upload
+In this repository all my work for this current semester will be uploaded